-North Texas father, son convicted in hearing aids scam
+Texas dad, son convicted in scam targeting American Airlines

-DALLAS (AP) — A North Texas father and son could each be sentenced to more than 90 years in prison over a nearly $17 million scam involving hearing aids and American Airlines Inc. workers.
+DALLAS (AP) — A North Texas father and son could each be sentenced to more than 90 years in prison in a nearly $17 million hearing aids scam targeting American Airlines workers.

-Federal prosecutors say 67-year-old Terry Lynn Anderson and 37-year-old Rocky Freeland Anderson were convicted Thursday in Dallas over hearing aids not needed or never dispensed.
+Federal prosecutors say 67-year-old Terry Lynn Anderson and 37-year-old Rocky Freeland Anderson were convicted Thursday in Dallas over hearing aids that weren’t needed or were never dispensed.

+Investigators say the Andersons’ business submitted bogus or unnecessary insurance claims for some workers.
+Authorities say many hearing tests lasted less than 5 minutes and were conducted in an employee break room at Dallas-Fort Worth International Airport.

-Both were convicted of conspiracy to commit health care fraud, plus eight counts of health care fraud and four counts of aggravated identity theft.
+Father and son were convicted of conspiracy to commit health care fraud, health care fraud and aggravated identity theft.
 Terry Anderson was also convicted on two additional fraud counts.

-Investigators say the father and son, through their family business, submitted bogus or unnecessary insurance claims for some American workers.
-Many hearing tests, lasting less than 5 minutes, were done in an employee break room at Dallas-Fort Worth International Airport.

 Most Read Business Stories